jefflester/minitrino/readme.md

 If you are running as a user without a cloned repository, it is advisable to provide a pointer to the library in Minipresto's configuration via the `LIB_PATH` variable.

 ### Environment Variables
 Environment variables are defined in the `.env` file in the library root.
 The `.env` file can be adjusted and added to as necessary.
 Note that environment variable keys which have Bash variables assigned to their values are defined in the `minipresto.cfg` file.
 These variables are able to be propagated to any Docker container via container environment variables passed to the Compose command.
-Any variable can be overridden with the `provision` command's `--env-override` option.
+Any variable can be overridden with the `provision` command's `--env` option.

 ### Config File
 Permanent configuration is set in `~/.minipresto/minipresto.cfg`.
 Here, you can define your library path and set Docker environment variables.
 Docker Environment variables are passed to the provisioned modules when the variables are defined in the `minipresto.cfg` file.